chef0111/TKUSparringApp/README.md

 ### Timer Rules
 - Round timer must be started to enable scoring
-- Break time cannot be skipped
+- Break time is not allowed to skip
 - Timer can be paused during active rounds
 - Match ends when time expires or health/mana depletes